tamtam888/MedicalCare/README.md

 # MedicalCare - Client Side Treatment Management System

 MedicalCare is a React based frontend application designed to help clinicians manage treatment sessions, transcriptions, care plans, reports and patient records.
-This project focuses entirely on the client side, with no backend required, making it ideal as an open source friendly and portfolio ready project.
+This project focuses entirely on the client side (no backend), making it ideal as a portfolio project and suitable for open source integration in the future.

-The system is suitable for therapy, rehabilitation, voice care, sports medicine and general clinical environments.
+The system supports therapy, rehabilitation, sports medicine, voice care and general clinical documentation workflows.

 ---